Getting married at toronto city hall: what to know + photo locations nearby

 Some of the most meaningful photos happen after the paperwork is done.

-If you’re planning a Toronto City Hall wedding and want your photos to feel honest, emotional, and timeless.
-I’d love to document it for you.
+If you are planning a Toronto City Hall wedding and want your photos to feel honest and real, get in touch and we can talk through your day together.